Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Running the app:

 When you run the app,
-it will ask you for the full path of modal.cpp.
+it will ask you for the full path of modalwx.cpp.
 When you enter this path,
-it will load modal.cpp, parse it and display its blocks.
+it will load modalwx.cpp, parse it and display its blocks.
 The arrow keys are for moving up and down the lines in the display.
 PgUp and PgDn have their usual function.
 To open a block you go to the block's line using the arrow keys